My-Coding-Book/Software_Design_Patterns/README.md

 ### Different Design Patterns
 All design patterns are grouped into 3 groups
 * #### Creational Design Pattern

-    This design pattern deal with the object creation mechanisms, the best way to instantiate an object that is suitable to the situation.
+    * This design pattern deals with object creation mechanisms, which are suitable for the situation.
+    * Used in scenarios when a system should not be dependant on how objects are created.
+    *

-* Structural Design Pattern
+* #### Structural Design Pattern

 * Behavioral Design Pattern

 | # | Creational Design Pattern | # | Structural Design Pattern | # | Behavioral Design Pattern |